 Nutritional yeast – nooch to some – is an absolute powerhouse of nutrition, but remains largely unknown in some circles or is associated only with the hippiest of vegans and vegetarians.
 These yellow flakes are growing in popularity, however, as word of its health benefits and nutty, slightly cheesy taste – not to mention its impressive nutritional profile – spread.

-Nooch is a deactivated yeast – typically a strain of Saccharomyces cerevisiae – meaning that it can’t be used to make bread or beer and won’t ferment in the gut or exacerbate a yeast infection.
+Nooch is a deactivated yeast – typically a strain of Saccharomyces cerevisiae – meaning that it can’t be used to make bread or beer and won’t ferment in the gut or contribute to yeast overgrowth.
 Instead, nutritional yeast is often used as a topping or condiment, as well as in the making of cheesy sauces, such as vegan tofu benedict.

 How to Eat Nutritional Yeast